 "Do you remember a little girl with red pigtails that you used to call Carrot Top?"

 As a matter of fact, Billy did remember that little girl.
-Something or other Ryland… He couldn't remember her first name, but he did know it started with an S. Sally – no… Not Sarah, he knew that… Sandra – nope… Samantha – a-ha!
+Something or other Ryland… He couldn't remember her first name, but he did know it started with an S. Sally – no… Not Sarah, he knew that… Sandra – nope… Sherry – definitely not that… Samantha – a-ha!
 That was it – Samantha Ryland.
-But, how could this girl know about that?

 Then it hit him.
 She was Samantha Ryland.
-She was that little girl he used to tease all the time.
+She was that little girl in his kindergarten class that he used to tease all the time.

 Well, boy fuckin' howdy.

 "Yep, that's me.
 By the way, the name's Sam now.
-No one calls me Sam except my parents."
+No one calls me Samantha anymore except my parents."

 Well, hell if I knew that – "Oh.
 Okay."

 They took a right onto a maple-lined road.
 As they walked on, Billy looked at Sam – really looked at her.
 She'd gotten tall.
-She'd gotten curvy – not by much, but enough for him to definitely notice things that hadn't been there before.
+She'd gotten curvy – not too curvy, but enough for him to definitely notice things that hadn't been there before.
 She'd obviously ditched the pigtails, not that he minded.
 They made her look like some dumb country girl, anyway.

 He chuckled.
 "You grew up," he said off-handedly.